Pupil Voice - School Council

 - To help with school development to make the school an even better place.

-What difference has the School Council made at OGPS?
+What difference has our School Council made at OGPS and beyond?

 - June 2018, governors chose to support the children's second place election issue which was new toilets!
 The school council chose the new designs and colour schemes for all the toilets at a cost of £85,000!
 When they were opened in Sept 2018 there were lots of happy pupils and parents!